About

 If you have any questions about the Vienna Soil Dialog, please do not hesitate to contact us.

 Conference participation is limited, with only a small number of additional places available.
 If you are interested in attending, we would be happy to check availability.
-Please contact Gudrun Hrebicek from the conference organizing team.
+Please contact Valerie De Icco-Streibel from the conference organizing team.

 CONTACT & ATTENDANCE

-in Kooperation mit IIASA, FAS Research und Raiffeisen
+in COOPERATION WITH IIASA, FAS Research And Raiffeisen